Health & Wellbeing

-The Impact of COVID-19 on Food Insecurity in Los Angeles County
+Tracking Food and Nutrition Security in Los Angeles County

 Food insecurity refers to disruptions in food access and regular eating because of limited money or other resources.
 Food insecurity is a state that people can transition in and out of.

-A total of seven reports have been published under this partnership.
-The most recent brief report, published in September 2022, summarizes the state of food insecurity in L.A.
-County midway through 2022.
-This follows a brief report providing the first update in L.A.
-County about food insecurity rates in 2021.
-Three full reports comprehensively summarize the state of food insecurity in L.A.
-County from March 2020 to September 2021, with the latest published in October 2021.
+A total of eleven reports have been published under this partnership.
+The most recent brief, published in September 2023, summarizes the state of food insecurity in L.A.
+County through July of 2023.
+This follows briefs providing the first updates in L.A.
+County about food insecurity rates in 2021 and 2022, and five full reports comprehensively summarizing: food access in four eastside L.A. neighborhoods impacted by high levels of food insecurity alongside recommendations for improvement, and the state of food insecurity in L.A.
+County from March 2020 to September 2021.
 Two brief reports published in 2021 focus on racial and ethnic disparities in food insecurity during the pandemic, and diet changes during the pandemic.
 These publications can be viewed below.

 To engage with the project team, please contact Project Manager